k-vyn/framer-material-kit/README.md

 The most fundamental piece of this module is Dynamic Layout.
 Dynamic Layout is a robust layout engine that’ll not only help make positioning layers easier and smarter, it'll will make positioning layers across devices possible.

 <div id='point' />
-#### The Point
+#### The Density-independent pixel (DP)
-In Dynamic Layout, like in Android, everything is based around the point instead of the pixel.
+In Dynamic Layout, like in Android, everything is based around the dp instead of the pixel.
 The exact number of pixels will change from device to device, but the number of points will not.
 There's a simple equation for finding points.

-`1pt = 1px * scale`
+`1dp = 1px * scale`

 Side note: you can also use the built-in functions.
-`m.pt(6) #returns 3 points on iPhone 6 and 2 points on iPhone 6 plus`
+`m.dp(6) #returns 3 points on HTC One and 2 points on Nexus 4`
-`m.px(1) #returns 2 pixels on iPhone 6 and 3 pixels on iPhone 6 plus`
+`m.px(1) #returns 4 pixels on Nexus 6p and 3 pixels on iPhone 6 plus`

 #### Positioning